ConEmu/ConEmu.github.io/en/VimXterm.md

 **NB** ‘Original’ Win32 console executable Vim from [gvim##.exe and vim##w32.zip](http://www.vim.org/download.php#pc) passed tests (versions 7.3 and 7.4 were tested).

+If you would like to use cygwin, msys, or [WSL](BashOnWindows.html) Vim versions you shall use [connector](CygwinMsysConnector.html) to let ConEmu emulate POSIX terminal.
-There is no guarantee that other versions would be working, for example MinGW's and Cygwin's Vim [do not pass ANSI to ConEmu](CygwinAnsi.html).
+Otherwise WSL, MinGW's and Cygwin's Vim [do not pass ANSI to ConEmu](CygwinAnsi.html).